addania/coding/src/pages/TypeScript.md

 ### allowJS and checkJS

 > This option allows Javascript files to be compiled.
 AllowJS will compile .js files.
 CheckJS will still check syntax of .js files, but it will not compile them.
-But it does not make sense if you have both .ts and .js files becasue then it will leave to double-compilation.
+But it does not make sense if you have both .ts and .js files becaue then it will leave to double-compilation.
 This could be however used in projects where we dont have Typescript at all, but we still want to check .js files.

+### JSX

+> This is relevant only for React projects.
+It specifies what JSX code is generated.

 ### sourceMap